Frequently Asked Questions - Performance

 Training

-What training and resources are available to me?
+What training and resources are available for the Achieve Together performance program?

 Managers/supervisors and employees have access to Achieve Together online and in-person training, toolkits, self-study resources, and tutorial videos.
-Managers are eligible for attending BPM 206 Growing as a Coach to develop their skillset for ongoing workplace coaching.
+Managers are encouraged to attend BPM 206 Growing as a Coach to develop their skill set for ongoing workplace coaching.